 If you forget to change your patch at the end of the week, change it as soon as you remember.
 If it has been 24 hours or longer since your scheduled patch change, apply a new patch and start the cycle over (3 weeks wearing a weekly patch, 1 week off).
-Do not use extra patches to make up the missed dose.
+Do not apply two patches at one time.

 Missing a dose increases your risk of becoming pregnant and you may need to use back-up birth control.
-If you miss a period for 2 months in a row, call your doctor because you might be pregnant.
+Call your doctor if you miss a period for 2 months in a row.

 What happens if I overdose?